friction2d/friction2d.github.io/_drafts/friction-100-beta1.md

 ### Frame In/Out

-Friction now has initial support for frame in/out on the timeline.
-This action is available through the shortcut `I` for in and shortcut `O` for out.
-The actions are also available through the timeline scrollbar context menu.
+Friction now supports setting frame in and out points on the timeline.
+Use the shortcuts `I` for in and `O` for out, or access these options through the timeline scrollbar context menu.

 *Note: If a in/out already exists it will be removed.
 Clear in/out is available in the timeline scrollbar context menu.*